 State Support for an Electric Vehicle

-It only took a couple of weeks for Caesar to be approved for the grant, and he spent the interim time researching.
+It only took a couple of weeks for Cesare to be approved for the grant, and he spent the interim time researching.

 Finding the Right Fit